 If you do want to cook your egg white oatmeal in the microwave, heat it for 30 second intervals, stirring between each interval, until the oatmeal is completely cooked.
 This should take about three minutes.

 How Long Can You Store Egg White Oatmeal?

 If you want to make a batch of egg white oatmeal, you can refrigerate it for about three days and heat it up in the microwave for about a minute in the morning!
-I prefer making my oatmeal fresh for the best texture or making overnight oats if I’m going to refrigerate it.
+I prefer making my oatmeal fresh for the best texture or making overnight oats (like carrot cake overnight oats) if I’m going to refrigerate it.

 Egg White Oatmeal Topping Ideas